 Revenues include sales of gold.
-Revenues from the sale of gold are recognized when the significant risks and rewards of ownership have transferred to the purchaser and the amount of revenue can be measured reliably.
+Revenues from the sale of gold are recognized when the significant risks and rewards of ownership have transferred to the purchaser and the amount of revenue can be measured reliably and collectability is reasonably assured.